sergeyepimakhov/__I.N.F.O.H.U.B__/full_stack/sass/Readme.md

 ### Sass is the most mature, stable, and powerful professional grade CSS extension language in the world
 ### [https://sass-lang.com/]

+### Concept
+CSS can be fun, but stylesheets are getting larger, more complex, and harder to maintain.
+This is where a preprocessor can help.
+Sass lets you use features that don't exist in CSS yet like variables, nesting, mixins, inheritance and other nifty goodies that make writing CSS fun again.

 ### About It
 Sass is a style sheet language.
 The language interprets or compiles .sass files into .css files.
 The interpreter is on Ruby.